-A delay on one line can create a domino effect, impacting all three lines and, in severe cases, impacting Yellow and Green line service.
-Half of delays are caused by mechanical failures and infrastructure issues and can be addressed with ongoing maintenance.
-The other half of delays are caused by unanticipated problems such as sick passengers, police activity, customers holding doors, and other factors.
+About half of delays are caused by mechanical failures and infrastructure issues that can be addressed with ongoing maintenance.
+The other half are caused by unanticipated problems such as sick passengers, police activity, customers holding doors, and other factors.

 When unanticipated disruptions like this occur, Metro’s ability to minimize the impact of single tracking or to quickly deploy relief trains is limited due to the two-track system and available infrastructure.
 Addressing these limitations requires solutions that will allow Metro to manage disruptions more efficiently.

-Metro has established an Energy Action Plan - a detailed roadmap to reduce energy usage, cut greenhouse gas emissions, and generate cost savings.
-Transit already plays a vital role in providing sustainable transportation that keeps cars off the road.
-The BOS Study will support this initiative to make Metrorail more cost effective and energy efficient.
+Metro's Energy Action Plan is our roadmap to reduce energy usage, cut greenhouse gas emissions, and save money through green initiatives.
+Public transit systems like Metro already play a vital role in providing sustainable transportation that keeps cars off the road.
+The BOS Study supports the Energy Action Plan by identifying ways to make Metrorail more cost effective and energy efficient.

 Visit the Documents and FAQs page for more information on this study.

-The project area includes the east-west Orange and Silver line corridor, from Vienna and the future Ashburn Station to the New Carrollton and Largo Town Center stations, as well as the Blue Line between the Pentagon and Largo stations.
+The project area includes the Orange and Silver lines, from Vienna and the future Ashburn Station to the New Carrollton and Largo Town Center stations, as well as the Blue Line between the Pentagon and Largo stations.
 Once Silver Line Phase 2 opens, the total area includes seven jurisdictions, 44 Metrorail stations, and 56 miles of track.

 While any improvements recommended by this study will focus on the Blue, Orange, and Silver lines, the analysis will also consider potential operational impacts on other lines in the Metrorail system.